kantarcise/ECG-Data-Processing/Readme.md

 After you decide the file you want to use, just run matlab, open the [code](ECG_processing.m), have fun with it.You might want to see the R peaks, maybe you would want to decide the QRS timing.
 All included in the code.

+You will see different figures to be printed out.
+This is made to be able to report different question parts given in the project.

 It is crazy to think about it, that our heart just works, non-stop.
 Actually that is not exactly true, between every P - QRS - T cycle it rests for a bit.

 But yeah, magical.